MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-atp/threat-analytics-windows-defender-advanced-threat-protection.md

 The Threat analytics report provides an overview of the Meltdown and Spectre threat and visibility on both Software and Firmware mitigations status.

-The OS mitigation tile provides visibility into OS mitigation status – whether it’s installed and active.
+The OS mitigation tile provides visibility into OS mitigation status - whether it's installed and active.
 You can see and download a CSV format of the list of machines with no OS mitigation active by clicking the inactive machines on the chart.

 Microcode mitigations tile provides visibility into Microcode mitigation/update deployment status.
 Overall mitigation status provides an aggregated view into OS and Microcode mitigation.